 Why You Should Go 5-Free

-These polishes are popular among the "I only buy organic but I love my painted nails" set because of what they don't contain, specifically formaldehyde, dibutyl phthalate, and toluene and the allergens camphor and formaldehyde resin.
-Look on the bottle of drugstore polishes and you'll likely see all 5 listed, but if you're willing to drop a bit extra (5-free polishes run from $9 on up to Chanel's luxurious $27 bottles) and you can be assured you are primping your hands and feet with the safest polish possible.
+These polishes are popular among the "I only buy organic but I love my painted nails" set because of what they don't contain.
+Specifically, they don't contain formaldehyde, dibutyl phthalate, toluene, and the allergens camphor and formaldehyde resin.
+Look at the ingredients of any bottle of drugstore polish, and you'll likely see all 5 listed, but if you're willing to drop a bit extra (5-free polishes run from $9 on up to Chanel's luxurious $28 bottles) you can be assured you are primping your hands and feet with the safest polish possible.
 In fact, some polishes go so far as to be more than 5-free, removing even up to 9 or 10 potentially-dangerous ingredients.

 How Dangerous Are These Toxins?

 Some people think because the polish sits atop the nails, that it shouldn't matter what you put on them.
-But that's not true, as it turns out that our nails are actually porous.
+But that's not true, as it turns out that our nails are actually quite porous.

-The toxins found in these ingredients come with all sorts of dire warnings if you research them.
-Formaldehyde can cause cancer (but only if you use loads of it over a long period of time—think people who straighten hair with it for a living), while Dibutyl phthalate is bad for the reproductive system and toluene can be harmful to unborn fetuses.
+These ingredients come with all sorts of dire warnings if you research them.
+Formaldehyde can cause cancer (but only if you use loads of it over a long period of time—think people who straighten hair with it for a living), while Dibutyl phthalate is bad for the reproductive system, and toluene can be harmful to unborn fetuses.
 Some of these ingredients are only bad for you if ingested, but it's not like people don't bite their nails.
-That said, the real risks involved to the average woman who paints her nails and for her aesthetician is up for debate.
+That said, the real risks involved as pertaining to the average woman who paints her nails and for her aesthetician are admittedly still up for debate.